clark2668/ara-daq/repositories/IceCalSoftware/README.md

 # IceCalSoftware
 This is the IceCalSoftware from the ARA SVN.
-Imported by B. Clark on June 3 2017 from Revision 2904 of the [ARA SVN] (http://svnmsn.icecube.wisc.edu/ara/Software/ATRI_DAQ/IceCalSoftware/).
+Imported by B. Clark on June 3 2017 from Revision 2904 of the [ARA SVN](http://svnmsn.icecube.wisc.edu/ara/Software/ATRI_DAQ/IceCalSoftware/).

 From the Original README: